leekshaffer/SW-CRT-analysis/README.md

 These programs are a work in progress, as we work to improve usability, error-catching, and speed of analysis.
 If you find errors, please contact Lee Kennedy-Shaffer at lee_kennedyshaffer (at) g (dot) harvard (dot) edu.

 If you use these programs, please cite Kennedy-Shaffer et al. 2019.
+It is currently available on arXiv at https://arxiv.org/abs/1909.07233.